Stories often have more to them than meets the eye, and that's where thematic statements come in.

 For example,

 While reading the literature work, pick out the statements of other authors.
-Analyze what others think about your chosen subject and how they have conveyed their thoughts.
+Analyze what others think about your chosen subject/topic and how they have conveyed their thoughts.

 For example,

-Every theme or topic has a conflict of ideas essential to present to understand the theme completely.
+Every theme or topic has a conflict of ideas that is necessary to understand the central theme completely.
 Identifying the conflict area will help you analyze the central concept for your work.
 It will also guide you to determine the motives and values to understand the nature of the conflict.

 For example,